Australia's New South Wales reports zero COVID-19 cases, fears remain over missing link

 The federal government was developing a plan to open Australia’s borders in stages and would consider options to make it easier for vaccinated people to leave the country and return, Health Minister Greg Hunt said.

-Australia closed its international border to non-citizens and permanent residents in March 2020.
+Australia closed its international border to all but citizens and permanent residents in March 2020.
 Overseas travellers, except from New Zealand, must undergo two weeks of hotel quarantine at their own expense.

+A Federal Court judge on Monday dismissed an application to overthrow the government’s ban on travellers from India, including Australian citizens, imposed due to the surge in COVID-19 cases there, a court spokesman said.
+The ban is due to be lifted on May 15.

 More than 35,000 Australians abroad have registered with the foreign ministry to return home but the country allows only about 5,800 people to enter each week.